 - Only eight percent of recent home sales were FSBO sales again this year.
-For the third year, this is the lowest share recorded since this report started in 1981. - The median age for FSBO sellers is 55 years.
-Seventy-four percent of FSBO sales were by married couples that have a median household income of \$103,100. - FSBOs typically sell for less than the selling price of other homes; FSBO homes sold at a median of \$190,000 last year (up from \$185,000 the year prior), and significantly lower than the median of agent-assisted homes at \$250,000. - FSBO homes sold more quickly on the market than agentassisted homes.
-Fifty-eight percent of FSBO homes sold in less than two weeks-often because homes are sold to someone the seller knows. - Sixty-eight percent of successful FSBO sellers who knew the buyer were very satisfied with the process of selling their home.
+This remains near the lowest share recorded since this report started in 1981. - The median age for FSBO sellers is 60 years.
+Sixty-five percent of FSBO sales were by married couples that have a median household income of \$94,000. - FSBOs typically sell for less than the selling price of other homes; FSBO homes sold at a median of \$200,000 last year (the same as the year prior), and significantly lower than the median of agent-assisted homes at \$280,000. - FSBO homes sold more quickly on the market than agentassisted homes.
+Fifty-eight percent of FSBO homes sold in less than two weeks-often because homes were sold to someone the seller knows. - Seventy-seven percent of successful FSBO sellers who knew the buyer were very satisfied with the process of selling their home.